mihail911/mihail911.github.io/src/pages/articles/2018-29-09---Object-Detection-With-RCNN/index.md

 less than 0.3.
 In the original paper, these IoU thresholds were determined empirically, and picking them carefully turned out to have quite a difference on R-CNN's performance.

-Finally, the bounding box regressors were regularized least squares regressors that were trained using (*P*, *G*) pairs, where
+Finally, the bounding box regressors were built using regularized least squares regressors and a dataset of (*P*, *G*) pairs, where
 *P* is a region proposal and *G* is a ground-truth bounding box.

 An important detail in this stage of training is how we determine which ground-truth box maps appropriately to a given proposal, as this drastically affects how feasible the learning problem is.
 This entails a meaningful definition of *nearness*.
-For the purposes of R-CNN, a proposal *P* is assigned to the *G* with which it has maximal IoU overlap, as long as that overlap exceeds some empirically-determined threshold (0.6 in the case of R-CNN).
+For the purposes of R-CNN, a proposal *P* is assigned to the *G* with which it has maximal IoU overlap, as long as that overlap exceeds some empirically-determined threshold (0.6 in the case of the original R-CNN).

 These are all the training phases of R-CNN.
 It is worth noting that training the entire system is actually quite complex.
 There are effectively three separate steps of the training process that require data: